How does it work?

 If you and a friend both ran your hardest 10K effort, your Relative Efforts would be similar even if your finishing times are different.
 Similarly, if you rode a bike as hard as you could for the same amount of time, your Relative Effort would be comparable.

-Weekly Effort view shows your total Relative Effort for the week so far.
+The weekly Effort view shows your total Relative Effort for the week so far.
 It also indicates how you're trending week over week and provides a weekly Relative Effort range, shown by the white band in the middle of the graph.
-This area represents an estimation for activity that allows you to maintain or build fitness while minimizing risk of overtraining.
+This area represents an estimation for an activity that allows you to maintain or build fitness while minimizing the risk of overtraining.

 - Within range: A productive amount of activity to maintain or improve your fitness.
 Weeks in this range are not likely to require additional recovery time.

 - Below range: Lighter than your average amount of activity.
 Aim for levels below your weekly range when taking a recovery week.

 - Above range: Higher than your average amount of activity.
 This may signal that you are increasing your efforts too quickly and potentially increasing your risk of injury or overtraining.

 How can I make sure my weekly range is accurate?

 Your weekly range becomes more accurate the more your uploads represent your normal activity level.
 Keep on recording!